Social listening: What it is and why it matters

 Why is social listening important?

-Social listening is important because it gives you valuable insight into what your customers are thinking.
 By meeting the customer where they are, rather than relying on direct survey data, you can really get to the heart of what people are saying about you - without having to ask.
 Therefore it is an alternative, and valuable, source of feedback.

 Knowing this information, you can be confident in the actions you take to address these insights, with peace of mind that your decisions are for the good of the customer and will improve your business.
 There is less risk involved too.